 That’s what happened during the last century.
 That’s what’s happening still.
 And although we can’t do it as humans, scientific models predict the future with a decent level of certainty.
 The future is not bright.

 We have two major challenges.
 One is that growth is no longer optional for our economics.
 It’s a necessity.
 If the economy slows down–meaning it still grows, but at a slower pace, the markets collapse.
 The other problem is that with that constant growth, we’ve exploited our planet to a level where we’re on the brink of an environmental catastrophe.

 How to maintain that growth but keep Earth habitable for future generations?
 More importantly, how to do that and contribute to the beautiful idea of Sustainable Development Goals which, among others, aim to achieve no poverty and zero hunger by 2030?

 We can only do it by a global, collective effort, developing our companies, products, and management processes to their maximum potential for efficiency and sustainability, everywhere in the world.
 Technology can play a major role in this undertaking.

 We can go beyond human limits and use our newest accomplishments for the greater good.

 We’re somewhere in between.
 We are the experts when it comes to developing technology and bringing it to the market but at the same time–we want to contribute to the fight for our World.
 We want to be remembered as those who played their part in the global effort towards sustainability.

-This is our mission.
-And you’re on our blog.
-Here, you’ll find our opinions and ideas on sustainability and saving the planet with technology but as we really like science – you’ll also get to know many fun concepts that
+On our blog you’ll find our opinions and ideas on sustainability and saving the planet with technology but as we really like science – you’ll also get to know many fun concepts.